Yeah, but EVs expose you to radiation…

 Yeah, but what about the grid?

 Individually, these questions might be worth answering.
 Collectively, they form a pattern: a rolling set of objections that move the goalposts just as solutions become viable.
-They’re about distraction.
+They’re about distraction and diversion.
 Because every minute we spend arguing about imaginary risks is a minute not dealing with the real one: a transport system built on burning fossil fuels, pumping pollution into our lungs, and heating the planet at the same time.

 Electric vehicles aren’t perfect.
 Nothing is.
 But on the question of human health, they’re a massive improvement over internal combustion engines.

-So next time you hear, “Yeah, but EVs expose you to radiation…”, just remember: You’re already carrying a far more powerful source of electromagnetic exposure in your pocket and regularly holding up next to your brain.
+So next time you hear, “Yeah, but EVs expose you to radiation…”, just remember: You’re already carrying a far more powerful source of electromagnetic exposure in your pocket and regularly holding it up next to your brain.

 The difference is, your phone isn’t killing the climate.
 Petrol cars are.